GENERAL SCHOOL OPERATIONS

 No keys fitting campus buildings or equipment may be duplicated by students.
 Duplication will result in immediate suspension or dismissal.
 All lost dorm keys must be reported immediately to the dean.
-All other lost keys must be reported immediately to the administrative secretary.
+All other lost keys must be reported immediately to the Administrative Assistant.
 There is a $20.00 charge for lost keys, $10 of which must be paid in cash by the student and $10 of which may be applied to the student’s school bill.

 The library and its staff are here to serve you.
 Loans of regular library books are for a two-week period of time from the date of check-out.
-Fines will be charged for any book, magazine, or other material that is overdue.
+Fines will be charged for any book that is overdue.
 Days for fines are actual school days and do not include holidays or weekends.
 Any student who has outstanding overdue books may be asked not to check out any more until these have been returned and the fine paid.
 No books or other materials are to leave the library unless they are checked out by the person on duty.
 A fine may be charged for removal of materials from the library without checking them out.

 Any book or other material is considered overdue if it is not returned to the library on the date due.
 Notices will be sent out to the students to notify them of any fines or overdue materials.
-Overdue slips will be put with the dorm mail for dorm students, and community students’ notices will be posted on the bulletin board in the hall and/or given out to them personally by a student assistant.

 The library is for the purpose of studying and reading and for research purposes, not for social gatherings during the school day.
 Loud talking and noise making will not be allowed.
 The library computers are for homework and research.
 Computer games are not allowed on the library computers.